DRKV333/HappyBug/README.md

 Use `HBSpeed` to toggle high speed mode, or use it to set a specific speed (e.g. `HBSpeed 1000`).

-The experimental `HBCinematic` command can trigger some in-game rendered cutscenes.
+The `HBCinematic` command can trigger some in-game rendered cutscenes.
 Call it with the name of a cinematic to play that one.
 Using an invalid name will list out the available cinematics in the level.

+The `HBMatinee` command is a bit more aggressive and can play most cutscenes, though some have issues with hidden objects.
+Call it without an argument to list the number of matinees in the level.
+Call it with an index to start a matinee (starting with 0).
+Use `HBMatinee <number> true` to reset a matinee without playing it.

+The `HBUnhideAll` command makes every hidden actor visible.
 ## Development

 The repo should be checked out into the `Development/Src` directory of the 2011-08 version of the UDK.
 First, navigate to the right directory, then do: